Resources/Tools/Security Scanner

 How do I secure my OpenClaw instance?

-Essential steps: 1) Update to the latest version (>= 2026.1.29), 2) Ensure gateway binds to 127.0.0.1 only, 3) Enable token authentication via OPENCLAW_GATEWAY_TOKEN, 4) Use a reverse proxy with TLS for remote access, 5) Audit ClawHub skills before installation, 6) Store API keys in environment variables, 7) Monitor access logs.
-Our free security scanner checks all of these configurations.
+Essential steps: 1) Update to the latest version (>= 2026.3.11 for all known CVE patches), 2) Ensure gateway binds to 127.0.0.1 only, 3) Enable token authentication via OPENCLAW_GATEWAY_TOKEN, 4) Use a reverse proxy with TLS for remote access, 5) Audit ClawHub skills before installation (1,467 malicious skills found), 6) Store API keys in environment variables, 7) Monitor access logs, 8) Run 'openclaw security audit --deep' regularly.
+Official hardening guides are available from OpenClaw docs, Microsoft Security Blog, DigitalOcean, and HAProxy.

 What happened with the Moltbook breach?